Bolaji06/My-Article/Introduction to JavaScript classes.md

 ### Introduction

 JavaScript classes gives JavaScript developers the power to organize and structure code in an object-oriented manner, classes help to create reusable, modular code that is easier to understand and maintain.
-On this blog post, am going to walk you through how to create and use classes in JavaScript.
+On this blog post, I'm going to walk you through how to create and use classes in JavaScript.

 ### What is JavaScript class

-JavaScript classes are special type of function.
-They serves as a template for creating an object.
+JavaScript classes are special type of function, they serve as a template for creating an object.
 In short JavaScript classes are nothing but another way of writing a function.
 We can think of a class as the sketch or plan of a house which contains how various sections of the house can be build.

 ### Syntax